 While dental laser technology is an exciting advancement in oral treatments, the best way to keep your teeth and mouth healthy is prevention.
 Take good care of your teeth daily by brushing and flossing regularly.
 Remember to visit your dentist for regular dental checkups and whenever you experience pain or another dental problem.

 Curious about the use of dental lasers in today’s oral treatments?
-Contact Carothers Family Dental, a San Marcos dental office, for more information or to schedule an appointment.
+Contact Carothers Family Dental, a dental office in San Marcos TX , for more information about cosmetic dentistry or to schedule an appointment.